MarkLee7925/Heart-Classification-UCI/README.md

 # Heart-Classification-UCI

 Machine Learning classification project utilizing various models to predict if a patient has heart disease.
-Data visualization is included in this project as well.
+Additionally, data visualization was used in this project to showcase various attributes and their relationships with one another.

 ## Dataset: